bsebhat/bsebhat.github.io/content/labs/01-juice-shop/04-create-service-user.md

  WantedBy=multi-user.target
 ```

+## Run as root
-The `User=root` means the service will run the NodeJS web application as the user root.
+In the `[System]` section, I set `User=root`.
+This means the service will run as the superuser [root](https://www.ssh.com/academy/pam/root-user-account).
 This is very insecure, because the root user has the highest privilege in Linux, and can do anything on the `juiceshop` web server.
 I would like to create a lower permission user called `juiceshop` who is just there to run that Juice Shop web application.
-There's no reason to use the `root` user to run the `npm start` command that runs the web application.
+This reduces the privilege of the service to the minimum required to run the web application, following the ["least privilege principle"](https://www.ibm.com/docs/en/aix/7.2?topic=privileges-least-privilege-principle).

+I don't see any reason why the `root` user is required to run the `npm start` command that runs the web application.
+The `/opt/juice-shop` directory is owned by the `root` user, so if I change the service definition to run as a non-superuser account, there will be a permission error.
+But I can change the ownership for the `/opt/juice-shop` directory (and, recursively, the files and directories inside it) to be any other user using the linux command `sudo chown -R <user>:<group> <path>`.

 The code and database for the application are all contained in the directory `/opt/juice-shop`.
 So I will change the owner of that directory (and recursively, its content) to be this new user `juiceshop`.